wilsonj806/portfolio/portfolio-v2-patch-notes.md

   - Sass is used for CSS preprocessing
     - hypothetically makes for DRY-er CSS
   - BEM naming standard for the vast majority of CSS classes
+    - CSS doesn't have as many unnecessary selector rules/ specificity as a result
-  - Other than Sass, no other frameworks (e.g Bootstrap) are used
+  - No frameworks (e.g Bootstrap) are used
   - Uses tons of CSS Flexbox
   - The vast majority of sizing is done with relative units (*rem, vh, vw, %, etc*)
-  - The vast majority of elements don't have heights set
+  - The vast majority of elements aren't statically sized (i.e no defined width and heights)
-  - CSS doesn't have as many selector rules/ specificity
   - Final CSS size is 1kb bigger than the current one
   - Fonts are imported into the CSS instead